 The only bummer … He didn’t try dinner.
 Sigh.

-Oh well, sometimes the journey is far more fun that the destination.
+Oh well, sometimes the journey is far more fun than the destination.
 And that’s OK.